Mother dead, 2 children hurt after Johnson County wreck

 JOHNSON COUNTY, Ga. — A mother is dead and her two children are hurt after a wreck in Johnson County last night.

-According to Johnson County Coroner Phil Boatright, Debra Cordry is dead and her sons, ages 13 and five, are injured after an accident on Highway 15 South near Dude Sumner Road.
+According to Johnson County Coroner Phil Boatright, Debra Cordry is dead and her sons, ages 13 and 5, are injured after an accident on Highway 15 South near Dude Sumner Road.

 Boatright says Cordry was driving when the car ran off the road around 7:30 p.m.
-Friday night.
+Friday.

 The boy in the backseat was entrapped, but first responders were able to get him out also.